 Now you're really moving through the gears and it's time you found your first Messier objects.

 The Messier catalogue is a list of 110 objects compiled by Charles Messier in the 1780s.
-You can read the history on this Wikipedia page about them but they are all nebulae, galaxies and star clusters.
+You can read the history on this Wikipedia page about them

 All of them are just about visible to the naked eye at a dark site if you know where to look.
 With your new telescope, you'll certainly see more detail, however, as we said earlier, beware of setting your own expectations!